-Just a few years ago, real estate was a one-man band.
-The easiest way for an agent to get a new lead was good ol’ desk duty.
-Sitting at the desk waiting for the lead to walk in or call and say “I want to look at homes” or “I want to list my home.”
+Just a few years ago, inside sales agents, or ISAs, weren’t really a thing in real estate because the industry took more of a one-man-band approach.
+The easiest way for an agent to get a new lead was good ol’ desk duty: Sitting at the desk waiting for the lead to walk in or call and say, “I want to look at homes” or “I want to list my home.”

-To help you avoid the hiring mistakes I made early in my career, here are my five tips for hiring ISAs that can actually convert:
+To help you avoid the hiring mistakes I made early in my career, I’m going to share my six tips for hiring real estate ISAs who can actually convert.

 1. Make Sure You’ve Done the Job Yourself